 A few weeks ago, we documented several examples of localization mishaps.
-To follow up, this week at T for Translation we’re providing a few success stories of companies that properly employed localization strategies and benefited immensely as a result.
+To follow up, this week at our blog we’re providing a few success stories of companies that properly employed localization strategies and benefited immensely as a result.

 Having gained mention in the previous post for the near-catastrophic mistranslation of its slogan, KFC has in point of fact done a rather impressive job of infiltrating the Chinese market.
 KFC’s most famous product is, of course, its fried chicken.
 Coming to China, the famous blend of 11 different herbs and spices remained largely unchanged; however, KFC introduced a range of China-specific food options to accompany the standard western fare.
 Pots of Chinese porridge, traditional Chinese breakfast breads, and a variety of rice-paired dishes all helped establish KFC’s image and popularity in China.
 The more adventurous young folks came to try out the American food they’d seen advertised, while those more set in their culinary ways enjoyed traditional dishes served with American fast-food flair.
 Chinese consumers were quickly won over by KFC’s speedy service and range of meal options.